 A Canadian investor finds a US lender online.
 Gets quoted a great rate.
 Gets excited.
 Moves forward.
 Then two months in — sometimes right before closing — the lender realizes they’re dealing with a Canadian, not an American.
 Suddenly the LTV drops.
 The rate goes up.
 The deal blows up.

 Why does this happen?
 Because US lenders typically assume you’re American.
 They quote you American rates with American LTVs.
-When they figure out you’re a foreign national — which is the actual term for Canadians in US lending — the terms change.
+When they figure out you’re a foreign national in US lending — which is the actual term for Canadians — the terms change.

 Your Canadian credit score doesn’t help either.
 Canada scores up to 900.
 The US only goes to 850.
 So your score might actually sound better to a US lender than it really is in their system.